6daniel32/WorkshopInvoicer/README.md

 ## Turning on your environment

+1. Add a .env file with the expected environment vars (see .env.example)

-1. Execute "docker compose run --rm composer require --dev phpunit/phpunit" to install phpunit and generate the the composer files
+2. Execute "docker compose run --rm composer require --dev phpunit/phpunit:9.5" to install phpunit and generate the the composer files

-2. Execute "docker compose run --rm phpunit --generate-configuration" to create a basix phpunit.xml
+3. Execute "docker compose run --rm phpunit --generate-configuration" to create a basix phpunit.xml

-3. Execute "docker compose up" and you will have your local lamp structure working.
+4. Execute "docker compose up" and you will have your local lamp structure working.

 ## Executing tasks in your environment